sami7em/cr-tribute-page/README.md

 # Cristiano Ronaldo Tribute Page

 A little web development project I did for the freeCodeCamp course.
-The requirement was to build a tribute page.
+The objective was to build a tribute page.